Logiqx/wsw-results/docs/tech/prizes.md

 Basic notes:

-- Pro / Am / Novice (reported as Rookie).
+- Included Pro / Am / Novice (reported as Rookie).
   - n.b.
 Robin Penna was 2nd Amateur and 1st Master (i.e. multiple categories and 1st master for the second year).

 Link(s) to Wayback Machine: